GIRISHRV/SongRecommender/README.md

 # Music Recommendation Project

 This project leverages AI and various APIs to provide personalized music recommendations based on your playlist.
-It uses Flask for the backend, Spotipy for interacting with the Spotify API, and the Last.fm API for fetching track metadata.
+It uses Flask for the backend, Spotipy for interacting with the Spotify API, and fetching track metadata.

 ## Features

-- **Upload Your Playlist**: Upload a playlist file or enter a Spotify playlist link.
+- **Upload Your Playlist**: Enter a Spotify playlist link.
 - **AI-Powered Recommendations**: Generates song suggestions that closely match the genre, style, and energy of your original tracks using the Gemini API.
-- **Metadata Enrichment**: Fetches additional metadata for each recommended track from Last.fm.
+- **Metadata Enrichment**: Fetches additional metadata for each recommended track from Spotify.
 - **User-Friendly Interface**: A clean and intuitive UI to enhance user experience.

 ## Technologies Used

 - **Flask**: For building the backend API.
-- **Spotipy**: For interacting with the Spotify API.
+- **Spotipy**: For interacting with the Spotify API and fetching metadata.
-- **Last.fm API**: For fetching track metadata.
 - **Google Generative AI**: For generating music recommendations.
 - **HTML, CSS, JavaScript**: For the frontend.